Choco (footballer, born 18 January 1990): APOEL

 On 27 May 2015, Choco signed a two-year contract, with the option of a further season with APOEL from Cyprus.
 His contract with APOEL was terminated in December 2015, leaving the team after only seven months and without managing to appear in any official match.

 Sampaio Corrêa

 On 23 December 2015, he moved back to his country and signed a contract with the Campeonato Brasileiro Série B club Sampaio Corrêa.

 Lokomotiv Plovdiv

 On 19 December 2016, Choco signed with Bulgarian First League club Lokomotiv Plovdiv.
 In May 2017, his contract was terminated by mutual consent.

 Sūduva Marijampolė

 On 5 September 2017, Choco signed with A Lyga club Sūduva Marijampolė.

 Return to Ludogorets

 In July 2020 Choco returned to Ludogorets, but this time he signed with their double – Ludogorets Razgrad II, to help the young players.

 FK Kauno Žalgiris

-In January 2021 he returned back to Lithuania and became a member of FK Kauno Žalgiris.
+In January 2021 he returned to Lithuania and became a member of FK Kauno Žalgiris.